fiatjaf/mcldsp/README.md

 ## How to use

+1. Your `lightningd.sqlite3` database should be at version `131`, which corresponds more-or-less to commit `53913c5119bce660b4a20ba394f4a3ea7179243c`.
+To check that you can run `sqlite3 lightningd.sqlite3 'select version from version'`.
+If you are behind, upgrade your c-lightning installation and run it first, so it can migrate to version 131.
+2. Your c-lightning should be compiled with support for PostgreSQL.
+That happens automatically if you have libpq installed and reachable at `/usr/include/postgresql/libpq-fe.h`.
-1. Compile this with `go get` or `go build`, or download a binary from [releases](releases);
+3. Compile this with `go get` or `go build`, or download a binary from [releases](releases);
-2. Create a database on Postgres;
+4. Create a database on Postgres;
-3. Stop your c-lightning daemon: `lightning-cli stop`;
+5. Stop your c-lightning daemon: `lightning-cli stop`;
-4. Run `mcldsp -sqlite=/home/user/.lightning/bitcoin/lightningd.sqlite3 -lightningd=(which lightningd) -postgres=postgres:///myclightningdatabase` (replace with your actual values);
+6. Run `mcldsp -sqlite=/home/user/.lightning/bitcoin/lightningd.sqlite3 -lightningd=(which lightningd) -postgres=postgres:///myclightningdatabase` (replace with your actual values);
-5. Change your `~/.lightning/config` file, add a `wallet=postgres:///myclightningdatabase` there so the next time it starts it will use the PostgreSQL database and not the SQLite file.
+7. Change your `~/.lightning/config` file, add a `wallet=postgres:///myclightningdatabase` there so the next time it starts it will use the PostgreSQL database and not the SQLite file.
-6. Start `lightningd` again.
+8. Start `lightningd` again.

 ### Now you're ready!